swapanmazumdaratu/swapanmazumdaratu/README.md

 - 👀 I’m interested in clean code that works.
 - 🌱 I’m currently studying DevOps in ATU, Ireland.
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 I am available for collaboration and participation on my email - L00138108@atu.ie
+- 📫 I am available for collaboration and participation.

 <!---
 swapanmazumdaratu/swapanmazumdaratu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.